 Have a study permit?

-NEW: As of November 8, 2024, if you already have a valid study permit for another institution in Canada, you must obtain a new study permit by applying for an extension before starting your studies at UVic.
+If you already have a valid study permit for another institution in Canada, you must obtain a new study permit by applying for an extension before starting your studies at UVic.

 If you meet certain criteria established by Immigration, Refugees and Citizenship Canada (IRCC), you may be eligible to start your studies at UVic while you await processing of your extension application.